epwalsh/obsidian.nvim/README.md

 - `:ObsidianNew [TITLE]` to create a new note.
   This command has one optional argument: the title of the new note.

-- `:ObsidianQuickSwitch` to quickly switch to another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), or [fzf-lua](https://github.com/ibhagwan/fzf-lua).
+- `:ObsidianQuickSwitch` to quickly switch to another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [Mini.Pick](https://github.com/echasnovski/mini.pick) from the mini.nvim library.

 - `:ObsidianFollowLink` to follow a note reference under the cursor.